kyesh/on-target-analysis-for-ynab/docs/SETUP_GUIDE.md

 **Solution:**
 1. Ensure `.env.local` exists in the project root
-2. Verify it contains: `YNAB_ACCESS_TOKEN=your-token-here`
+2. Verify it contains: `NEXT_PUBLIC_YNAB_CLIENT_ID=your-client-id-here`
 3. Restart the development server: `npm run dev`

-#### "Invalid YNAB access token format"
+#### "OAuth authorization failed"
-**Problem:** The token format is incorrect.
+**Problem:** The OAuth flow is not working correctly.

 **Solution:**
-1. Verify your token is a 43-character alphanumeric string (like: `EXAMPLE-TOKEN-DO-NOT-USE-REAL-TOKEN-HERE`)
+1. Verify your Client ID is correct in `.env.local`
-2. Ensure there are no extra spaces or characters
-3. Generate a new token if needed
+2. Ensure the redirect URI in YNAB matches exactly: `http://localhost:3000/auth/callback`
+3. Check that your YNAB OAuth application is active
+4. Clear browser cache and try again

 #### "Unable to connect to YNAB API"
-**Problem:** The token is invalid or expired.
+**Problem:** Authentication or API connection issues.

 **Solutions:**
-1. **Check token validity:**
+1. **Re-authorize with YNAB:**
+   - Click "Connect to YNAB" again to restart the OAuth flow
+   - Ensure you grant all requested permissions

+2. **Check OAuth application:**
    - Go to [YNAB Developer Settings](https://app.ynab.com/settings/developer)
-   - Verify your token is still listed and active
+   - Verify your application is still active

-2. **Generate new token:**
-   - Delete the old token in YNAB settings
-   - Create a new token
-   - Update `.env.local` with the new token
+   - Ensure the redirect URI is correct

 3. **Check internet connection:**
    - Ensure you can access https://api.ynab.com in your browser